ghga-de/milestones-docs/25-pacific_lamprey/technical_specification.md

         - Non-restricted (public) metadata
         - Summary statistics
         - Mongodb-based search index
+    - Loading the above artifacts into deployed mongodb instances
-    - REST APIs for querying the above artifacts
+    - REST APIs for querying the artifacts in the deployed databases
 - not includes:
     - difference between published and non published submissions
     - reviews of submissions